309: The Amazing Colossal Man

 Oh, Shelley Winters.

-Shelley Winters (1920-2006) was a hefty actress who appeared in such films as The Diary of Anne Frank (for which she won an Oscar) and The Poseidon Adventure.
+Shelley Winters (1920-2006) was a hefty actress who appeared in such films as The Diary of Anne Frank (1959, for which she won an Oscar) and The Poseidon Adventure (1972).
+She also appeared in Show K16, City on Fire.

 Yeah, you’re a super freak, sir, the kind you don’t take home to mother.